shijisan/NEXT-TS-stack-template/README.md

    ```

 2. **Define Your Prisma Schema**
-   Modify `prisma/schema.prisma` based on your database structure and auth needs.
+   Modify `prisma/schema.prisma` based on your database structure and auth need.
+Use this page for reference on your ORD https://authjs.dev/getting-started/adapters/prisma?framework=Next.js.

 3. **Apply Your Migration**